Banking Checking Accounts

 Morgan Stanley Private Wealth Management doesn’t make sense if you can’t meet its minimum balance recommendations of at least $10 million.

-If you’re a high-net-worth individual, consider these factors before choosing the best bank for you.
+If you’re a high-net-worth individual, I would recommend considering these factors before choosing the best bank for you.

 Requirements

 The minimum balance requirements can vary by millions of dollars for banks designed to service high-net-worth individuals.
-For example, you need at least $150,000 for Chase Private Client, but Goldman Sachs Private Wealth Management requires at least $10 million.
+For example, you need at least $150,000 for Chase Private Client Checking℠, but Goldman Sachs Private Wealth Management requires at least $10 million.

 Your choice of a bank could depend in large part on the amount of wealth you want to manage.
-It likely makes sense to choose a bank that caters to ultra-high-net-worth individuals if you have over $30 million in assets as it would have individuals experienced in handling such large amounts of money.
+I would choose a bank that caters to ultra-high-net-worth individuals if you have over $30 million in assets, as it will have professionals experienced in handling such large amounts of money.

 Fees